szlaci83/book_summarizer/README.md

 - reads in the positive and negative words in two dictionaries
 - counts each classes
 - prints the ratio of negative : positive words

+#Sources:
+- Minqing Hu and Bing Liu.
+"Mining and Summarizing Customer Reviews."
+  Proceedings of the ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD-2004), Aug 22-25, 2004, Seattle, Washington, USA, (positive and negative words list)

+- The Astronomy of Milton's 'Paradise Lost' by Thomas Orchard Project Gutenberg @ www.gutenberg.org